strato67/updateDiscord/README.md

 # Update Discord
-Shell script to update Discord on Linux
+Shell script to update Discord on Ubuntu